 In 2007, MSLF purchased property at Prairie Crossing to build a permanent facility for the Adolescent Program.

-The Montessori School of Lake Forest serves more than 200 students from 25 communities.
+The Montessori School of Lake Forest continues to pursue Dr. Montessori’s philosophy of educating children.
+MSLF serves more than 200 students from 30 communities.
 The school continues to thrive by offering excellence in Montessori education.
 MSLF’s stability is due to the generosity of the school community: Board members, parents, faculty, and staff, who give of themselves on behalf of their children, and the children of the future.